Tips to Cut the High Cost of Eye Care: Exams, Eyewear, and Eye Drops

 Last but not least, taking care of your eyes can help you avoid costly treatments down the road.

-Healthy Diet: Eating foods rich in vitamins A, C and E, as well as omega-3 fatty acids, can promote eye health.
-Think leafy greens, fish and colorful fruits and veggies.
+Healthy Diet: Eating foods rich in vitamins A, C, and E, as well as omega-3 fatty acids, can promote eye health.
+Think leafy greens, fish, and colorful fruits and veggies.

 Protective Eyewear: Wear sunglasses that block 100 percent of UV rays to protect your eyes from sun damage.
 If you play sports or work in environments with eye hazards, wear appropriate protective eyewear.

 Limit Screen Time: Too much screen time can cause eye strain.
-Follow the 20-20-20 rule: every 20 minutes, look at something 20 feet away for 20 seconds.
+Follow the 20-20-20 rule: Every 20 minutes, look at something 20 feet away for 20 seconds.

 Stay Hydrated: Drinking plenty of water helps to keep our eyes moist and comfortable.

-With these tips, you can keep our eye care costs under control while maintaining good eye health.
+With these tips, you can keep your eye care costs under control while maintaining good eye health.
 Remember, it’s all about being smart with the choices we make and taking advantage of available resources.
 Here’s to clear vision and happy wallets!

 Dear Readers: We would love to hear from you.
 What topics would you like to read about?
-Please send your feedback and tips to [email protected].
+Please send your feedback and tips to [email protected]

 Mary invites you to visit her at EverydayCheapskate.com, where this column is archived complete with links and resources for all recommended products and services.
 Mary invites questions and comments at https://www.everydaycheapskate.com/contact/, “Ask Mary.”
 This column will answer questions of general interest, but letters cannot be answered individually.
 Mary Hunt is the founder of EverydayCheapskate.com, a frugal living blog, and the author of the book “Debt-Proof Living.”
 COPYRIGHT 2022 CREATORS.COM